 The ammeter is calibrated to read full scale of the meter scale switch.

 Timer

-The timer is a Standard Timer model S-1, and is used to indicate the length of time that the fault current persists.
+The timer is used to indicate the length of time that the fault current persists.
 Please note that the timer runs when checking pick-up and it should be disregarded.